Global reconstruction of analytic functions from local expansions: Introduction

-On the first Riemann sheet $f_1$ has only one singularity, at $z=1$, of logarithmic type, and $f_1=O(z^{-1})$ for large $z$.
-General Riemann surface information and monodromy follow straightforwardly (cf. (\ref{eq:mono1}).
-A similar complex analytic structure is shared by $f_2$, which has one singularity at $z=1$ where it is analytic in $\ln(1-z)$ and $(1-z)$; the singularity structure is that of the function
+On the first Riemann sheet $f_1$ has only one singularity, at $z=1$, of logarithmic type, and $f_1=o(z)$ for large $z$.
+General Riemann surface information and monodromy follow straightforwardly from \eqref{eq:sum0}.
+A similar complex analytic structure is shared by $f_2=\sum_{k=1}^\infty c_k^{[2]}z^k$, which has one singularity at $z=1$ where it is analytic in $\ln(1-z)$ and $(1-z)$; more precisely,

-where the notation $\oint_0^{\infty}$ is explained after (\ref{eq:defpv}) below.
-An explicit formula for the singular structure can be obtained in all cases, and their is a duality between the properties of the coefficients and the global structure, for instance monodromy, of the reconstructed function.